 In between, though, people were spread out enough that we would have maybe one other small group visible at a time, and there were moments we were completely alone with the babbling creek and beautiful forest.

-This trail does cross a few streams, and there are signs noting that it can become impassable after heavy rainfall, but it rained all day the previous day and there wasn’t an issue, so I imagine that becomes more of a problem if it has been raining many days in a row.
+However, when we completed the Rainbow Falls hike, it had rained all day the previous day and there wasn’t an issue, so I imagine that becomes more of a problem if it has been raining many days in a row.

 Ultimately, I loved every minute we spent both hiking to Rainbow Falls and enjoying the view once we got there, including sitting for half an hour while eating lunch and relaxing on a boulder in front of the falls.